Hundreds of Sudanese troops flee to Chad as fighting rages

 Around 320 Sudanese soldiers have fled the fighting raging in their country to neighbouring Chad, the country's defence minister said.

-"They arrived in our territory, were disarmed and detained" on Sunday, General Daoud Yaya Brahim told a press conference on Wednesday, saying the troops feared being killed by the paramilitary Rapid Support Forces [RSF], which is battling Sudanese Armed Forces of army chief Abdel Fattah al Burhan.
+"They arrived in our territory, were disarmed and detained" on Sunday, General Daoud Yaya Brahim told a press conference on Wednesday, saying the troops feared being killed by the paramilitary Rapid Support Forces [RSF] battling those of army chief Abdel Fattah al Burhan.

 "The situation in Sudan is worrying and deplorable, we have taken all the necessary measures in the face of this crisis," the minister said.